aitonal/SCANNER-INURLBR/README.md

 Advanced search in search engines, enables analysis provided to exploit GET / POST capturing emails & urls, with an internal custom validation junction for each target / url found.

-A tool developed in PHP that is capable of running on diverse Linux distributions aids hackers and security professionals in their specific search engines.
+A PHP tool that can run on different Linux distributions helps hackers and security professionals with their specific search engines.
 There are several methods of automated exploration, including Scanner.

 The INURLBR (Codename: Facada) tool was created to assist the hacking community.
 To identify potential vulnerabilities in the web,